xfoa/kali-kit/README.md

 # foax's Kali Kit

-Useful stuff to get Kali IPX tunneling running on a DOS PC.
+This repo contains a collection of tools and drivers to get [Kali](https://kali.net) running on a DOS PC, and guides on how to set it up on real and emulated hardware.
+Kali is a program that tunnels IPX network traffic over TCP/IP, allowing old games and applications that use IPX to connect over networks that only support TCP/IP, including the internet.

+The programs and drivers collected here can be used directly from the `src/iso` directory, but the easiest way to get them onto a DOS machine with a CD-ROM drive is to create an ISO file using the included scripts.
+This can either be used with an emulator directly, or burned onto a CD to use with real hardware.
-The config and guide assume a Novell NE1000 network adapter, but packet drivers are included for a large variety of NICs.
+The config files and guides included assume a Novell NE1000 network adapter, but packet drivers are included for a large variety of NICs.

 ## Building the ISO

-Everything here can be used directly, but the easiest way to get this all onto a DOS machine is to create and ISO either to use with an emulator or burn to a CD for use on real hardware.
-There is a build script included to do this, but it has only been tested on Linux.
+The ISO can be built using a script included in this repo, but it has only been tested on Linux.
-The script requires the `xorriso` program to run.
-This can be installed either via your package manager of choice, or obtained from [GNU](https://www.gnu.org/software/xorriso/).
+The ISO build script requires [xorriso](https://www.gnu.org/software/xorriso/), which most should be available in most Linux distros.

-To build the ISO:
+To build the ISO, run:

 ```
 ./make-iso.sh